andrewt3000/web_development/README.md

 Server: Nodejs, express
 Client: Reactjs

-## Authentication
+## Authentication and Authorization
+Authentication is establish the identity of a user.
+Authorization is establishing the user privileges and access.

-Consider using identity as a service providers such as [auth0](https://auth0.com/) because you don't have to store and protect sensitive information including user's passwords, and your jwt secret key.
+Consider using identity as a service providers such as [auth0](https://auth0.com/), okta, and [Amazon cognito](https://aws.amazon.com/cognito/) because you don't have to store and protect sensitive information including user's passwords, and your jwt secret key.
 It's also simple to implement 3rd party logins such as Google or Faceboook.

 https://medium.com/swlh/a-practical-guide-for-jwt-authentication-using-nodejs-and-express-d48369e7e6d4#0e3b